NSE-labs/WirelessSensors/Documentation/Prototype debugging.md

 [Gateway development](./LoRa%20gateway%20development.md)

-Once the gateway was up and running, it was used to receive and display packets, thus verifying the transmit functionality of the LoRa board.
+9. Once the gateway was up and running, it was used to receive and display packets, thus verifying the transmit functionality of the LoRa board.

 ![Transmit test](Images/Gateway%20receiving.JPG)

+10. Further testing verified the transmit capability of the gateway board, and receiving functionality of the LoRa board.

 [Back to project outline](../README.md)